alikaanguven/connecting-the-dots/_posts/2023-02-08-mathematics-of-diagonalization.markdown

 **But:**  $\lambda \neq \mu$,
 **Then:** $\langle v | w \rangle = 0$ should be true. *Q.E.D.*

-So far we have demonstrated that the eigenvalues of Hermitian matrices are Real, and eigenvalues for different eigenvectors are orthogonal, but these demonstrations are proved only for matrices with simple spectrum.
+So far we have demonstrated that the eigenvalues of Hermitian matrices are Real, and eigenvectors for different eigenvalues are orthogonal, but these demonstrations are useful only for the diagonalization of matrices with a simple spectrum.
 Let's define what simple spectrum is.

 **Definition:** If $A_{n \times n}$ is a matrix with all different eigenvalues, A is called to have a **simple spectrum**.